RUN IT BACK

 BOSTON—Most politicians running for higher office don’t publicize embarrassing tales of personal physical harm.

-But on scorching mid-July morning, Ayanna Pressley, a 44-year-old Boston city councilor seeking to become the next progressive candidate to knock off a well-known white male Democratic incumbent, regaled a group of kids about that time she fell off her treadmill.
+But on a scorching mid-July morning, Ayanna Pressley, a 44-year-old Boston city councilor seeking to become the next progressive candidate to knock off a well-known white male Democratic incumbent, regaled a group of kids about that time she fell off her treadmill.

 “A girl got on the treadmill next to me,” she told a group of young, mostly African-American girls at a summer basketball clinic at Wainwright Park in the neighborhood of Dorchester.
 “And she had a cuter outfit on and she was running even harder and her form was even better.
 And I was so busy watching her that I fell and cracked my tooth on the treadmill.”